sjbylo/rhel73-pod/README.md

-# Example of how to allow pods to run as root and/or a specific user ID.
+# Example of how to allow containers to run as root and/or a specific user ID.

-To allow pods to run as root (or any iser) you need to set the policy for the _default service account of your project_.
+To allow containers to run as root (or any iser) you need to set the policy for the _default service account of your project_.
 As "admin" run:

 ```